simonswain/straw/README.md

 });
 ```

-To create a Node, you define methods to override Straw's stubs, and any of your own you may need.
+To create a Node, you export a module that overrides Straw's stub
+methods as required.

-All nodes have `initialize`, `start`, `stop` and `process`, which must execute a callback when done.
+All nodes have `initialize`, `start`, `stop` and `process` methods,
+which must execute a callback when done.
+Replace any of these, and add
+your own private methods if required.

 Ping is an example of a node that only generates output.
 Nodes can
 either consume input, produce output, or both.